Privacy Policy

 International transfers

-Anthropic is based in the United States.
+Both Anthropic and our Google Cloud relay server are based in the United States.
 When you scan a card, the photo is transferred from the United Kingdom to the US for processing.
-This transfer relies on Anthropic's Standard Contractual Clauses (SCCs) — an approved mechanism under UK GDPR Article 46 for safeguarding personal data moved outside the UK.
-Anthropic's data-handling practices are described in its privacy policy, linked above.
+These transfers rely on Standard Contractual Clauses (SCCs), an approved mechanism under UK GDPR Article 46 for safeguarding personal data moved outside the UK.
+Anthropic's and Google's data-handling practices are described in their privacy policies, linked above.

 Data retention